Mukuldidolkar/M1_CustomerBillingSystem_Application/4_TestPlanAndOutput/readme.md

+## Test cases for High and Low level Requirements
 |  ID|Description|Status|
   |---|---|---|
   | LR01 | Enter the choice of customer whether to add account or search the customer account | Implemented |